j3ven7/SupportScripts/README.md

 This essentially ensures that all the code in here doesn't fuck with your computer.
 Make sure that you are in a terminal and are in the same directory as this repository.

-1. Run `python3 -m venv env`.
+1. Run `python -m venv env`.
 This creates your virtual environment.
-2. Run `source env/bin/activate`.
+2. Run `source env/bin/activate` from a Mac or `env\Scripts\activate.bat` in Windows.
 This activates your virtual environment.
 3. Run `pip install -r requirements.txt`.
 This installs all the packages you need.

 ## Bulk gathering of locations